Fastest 5 minutes in hockey: How speedy Avs won Stanley Cup

 That was no accident.
 Sakic, the captain of that title team in 2001 and also in 1996, had a blueprint of how to win and went about finding players who fit.
 The Avs were not just fast on offense — they were in your face on defense, on the forecheck and along the boards.
 Opponents had little time to think.

 Taking MacKinnon with the first pick in 2013 was about finding what Sakic called a “game-changer.”
-Same with Makar (fourth pick in 2017), and Sakic along the way added grit in trades for Manson, center Nazem Kadri and depth forward Andrew Cogliano.
+Same with Makar (the fourth pick in 2017), and Sakic along the way added grit in trades for Manson, center Nazem Kadri and depth forward Andrew Cogliano.

 But the key to Colorado’s game was always speed.